semoglou/Berkeley-Artificial-Intelligence-Pacman-Projects/README.md

 * The code is tested several times and it is running perfectly

 * I got the maximum of points in all projects i have done so far (0, 1, 2)

-### Info
-* Angelos Semoglou

-* Applied Mathematics Student at National and Kapodistrian University of Athens